CD3/HTMLSlideShowUtils/README.md

 # HTML Slide Show Utilities

-A collection of utilities for creating HTML slide shows from markdown using `pandoc`.
+A collection of utilities for creating HTML slide shows from markdown using Pandoc.

 ## Description